-RESD 705 Quantitative Research Methods (4 credits)
+RESD 700 Research Methods (3 credits)

-This course presents an in-depth treatment of the research process from an experimental, developmental, and evaluative perspective.
-Techniques for planning and designing these types of research projects, as well as the methodologies for data collection, evaluation, and analysis are examined.
+This course provides a comprehensive introduction to both quantitative and qualitative inquiry approaches in a variety of research settings.
+It presents an in-depth treatment of the research process from identifying and developing research problems, to selecting appropriate study designs, to data collection, analysis, interpretation, and presentation of findings.
 Special emphasis is placed on the appropriate choice of methodologies for a variety of problem situations.